Replacing Damaged Vinyl Siding: A Step-by-Step Guide - MARSHALLTOWN®

 Using a vinyl siding removal tool, unlock the lip of the panel above.
 Then, slide the tool under the seam and gently unzip the siding.

-using the siding removal tool on the entire panel
+Sliding siding removal tool along entire panel length to unzip siding

 Next, lift the loosened siding up to access the nails underneath.
 This will expose the damaged piece that needs removed and replaced.